 CBA Wales also produces Archaeology in Wales, the journal on recent archaeological discoveries relating to Wales.
 The journal is free to subscribing members and is produced on an annual basis.
 It includes a gazetteer of recent archaeological work undertaken in Wales as well as longer contributions.
 We welcome contributions of all sizes from all organisations with an interest in recent archaeological work in Wales.

-If you have any questions regarding the organisation or are interested in contributing to Archaeology in Wales, please contact Cyllene Griffiths at: firstname.lastname@example.org
+If you have any questions regarding the organisation or are interested in contributing to Archaeology in Wales, please contact Kathy Laws, at firstname.lastname@example.org

 For membership enquiries, please contact our Membership Secretary, Kathy Laws, at email@example.com